TFFS8/Classification_HeartDisease/README.md

 Classification of Heart Disease based on Personal Key Indicators of Heart Disease.

 Data and some inspiration for the standard ML models from https://www.kaggle.com/code/gladerunner/heart-disease-indicators-ml-algorithms-comparison/.
-As expected, a simple DL model outperformed the more standard ML models.